bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/Home.md

 The LUIS UI is always in English, but several languages such as English, French, Italian, Spanish, and Chinese are supported when it comes to understanding utterances.

 #####Accessing LUIS programmatically

+LUIS offers a set of programmatic REST APIs that can be used to automate the application creation process.
+These APIs allow you to author and publish your app by using LUIS endpoints.

+Click here for a complete [API reference](https://dev.projectoxford.ai/docs/services/56d95961e597ed0f04b76e58/operations/56f8a55119845511c81de488).